Accord-Project/bsdd/README1.md

 -   `README.md`: detailed description of the work we did, exported to `markdown`
 -   `README.html`: HTML rendition of the work we did
 -   `paper`: paper submitted to LDAC 2023
-    -   `bsdd.bib`: bibtex file for the paper, made from the [Zotero semantic BIM library](https://www.zotero.org/groups/3007408/semantic_bim), we don\'t use it
+    -   `bsdd.bib`: bibtex file for the paper, made from the [Zotero semantic BIM library](https://www.zotero.org/groups/3007408/semantic_bim), we don't use it
     -   `bsdd.biblatex`: biblatex file for the paper, made from the same library, we use this one
     -   `Makefile`: update the bibliography files
     -   `paper.md`: paper as markdown